-Led by a team of researchers and graphic artists, Kvasir-VR develops educational networked virtual reality technology and brings it to schools, working with students to integrate their own VR scenes as well.
-Students wearing VR headsets are guided through virtual field trips, which utilizes live imagery from a 3D camera (Kinect V2) to render a live instructor in the VR environment in real-time to interact with students and create an immersive experience.
-High school groups can also gain VR design experience by creating their own virtual reality scenes, viewed through Kvasir-VR.
+Led by a team of researchers and graphic artists, Kvasir-VR developed educational networked virtual reality technology and brought it to schools, working with students to integrate their own Virtual Reality (VR) scenes as well.
+Students wearing VR headsets were guided through virtual field trips, which utilized live imagery from a 3D camera (Kinect V2) to render a live instructor in the VR environment in real-time to interact with students and create an immersive experience.
+High school groups gained VR design experience by creating their own virtual reality scenes, viewed through Kvasir-VR.
 In 2017, the team won the Best Research Demo award at the IEEE Virtual Reality 2017 Conference.

 Communities are continuing to face new challenges in supplying citizen-engaged services in a connected world.
 Cloud computing and application development/deployment through containers have become the defacto technologies for today’s developers.
 With bandwidth readily available in our community, latency became the larger obstacle.
 In addition, our current smart city offerings do not provide a deployment platform for recently developed smart gigabit community applications.
 This Louisiana Smart Community Cloud Platform project addressed these needs by migrating our existing GENI rack research platform into a regional cloud platform based on containers that provide for high bandwidth/low latency community application access as well as the capability to easily extend to regional communities as well as the major cloud providers.